Research

 A Theory of Robustness in Machine Learning.

-Together with Thomas Grote, I develop a unified account of robustness in machine learning as relative stability of a target under specific interventions on a modifier. -
+We develop a unified account of robustness in machine learning.
+We conceptualize robustness as the relative stability of a target (e.g. predictive performance) under specific interventions on a modifier (e.g. natural distribution shifts).

 Artificial Neural Nets and the Representation of Human Concepts.